dibaltic/zmk_koeleria/README.md

 This is the firmware for [Koeleria keyboard](https://github.com/dibaltic/koeleria).

-> Note: If you are trying to setup your keyboard for use with a dongle please refer [HERE](https://github.com/dibaltic/zmk_koeleria_dongle) for firmware.
+> Note: If you are trying to setup your keyboard for use with a dongle please refer to the [dongle ready firmware](https://github.com/dibaltic/zmk_koeleria_dongle)

 ## Getting Started
 If you'd like to make your own firmware,